A Minute With: Hemsworth, Evans get playful with 'Avengers'

-LOS ANGELES Superheroes Thor and Captain America might be serious about saving the world in Marvel's ensemble "Avengers: Age of Ultron," but actors Chris Hemsworth and Chris Evans found themselves unable to keep a straight face while discussing the film.
+LOS ANGELES, April 29 Superheroes Thor and Captain America might be serious about saving the world in Marvel's ensemble "Avengers: Age of Ultron," but actors Chris Hemsworth and Chris Evans found themselves unable to keep a straight face while discussing the film.

 Amid laughs and irreverence in an interview with Reuters, Hemsworth, the 31-year-old who plays Thor, and Evans, 33, who stars in the role of Captain America, talked about the Marvel franchise and female characters.
 Here are excerpts.